HenriTEL/gitblog2/README.md

 ## Customisation

-Gitblog2 just produces static file so it should easily integrate with the stack you're familiar with (cron jobs, commit hooks, nginx, Apache, you name it.).
+Gitblog2 just produces static file so it should easily integrate with the stack you're familiar with (cron jobs, commit hooks, nginx, apache, you name it.).

 ## Dev quickstart